Got a Bad Case of The Holiday Blues?

 It happens.
-There can be quite a bit of stress and more than a few expectations and obligations around this time of year.
+There can be quite a heavy stress load during the holiday season and more than a few expectations and obligations at this time of year.
 Getting depressed from seasonal stress or loneliness around the holidays is quite a common occurrence.

 Christmas brings with it quite a few additional stresses and expectations.
 Occasionally that big picture seems to be much more than we are able to deal with and that brings with it an unfortunate downward shift in mood.